Mozuffer/Fetch-test/README.md

 - ansible
 - Boto
 - AWSCLI

 Ansible:
 --------
-- Ansible is an open-source automation engine that automates software provisioning, configuration management, and application deployment for more details about ansible, ansible playbook and roles please visit http://docs.ansible.com/
+- Ansible is an open-source automation engine that automates software provisioning, configuration management, and application deployment for more details about ansible, ansible playbook and ansible roles please visit http://docs.ansible.com/

 - Playbook:  contain all the ansible playbooks
 - vpc.yml: vpc playbook